 03 Oct Shattering 2019’s 10 biggest e-bike myths

-Common in Europe and Asia, e-bikes are just catching on the last couple years in the U.S. As active baby boomers with health issues, we’re big fans of e-bikes.
-We joke that someone should pay us a commission on all the e-bikes bikes purchased after we share our story and allow folks to demo ride B’s e-bike.
-People for Bikes and Rails to Trails Conservancy have featured B’s struggle with asthma and the benefits of e-bikes.
+Common in Europe and Asia, e-bikes are finally catching on the last couple years in the U.S. As active baby boomers with health issues, we’ve been promoting e-bikes for several years.
+We joke that someone should pay us a commission on all the e-bikes likely purchased after we share our story and allow folks to demo ride B’s e-bike.
+People for Bikes and Rails to Trails Conservancy have featured B’s struggle with asthma and the benefits of e-bikes for those with health or age limitations.

 The biggest misconception we hear is people not understanding how an e-bike works.
 Even many savvy cyclists believe that ebikes replace the need to pedal.
 Not so.
 E-bikes provide assistance to the rider, who must be constantly pedal for the motor to engage.
 Sensors detect cadence and load on the pedals, and add motor assistance when the load is greatest, such as climbing a steep hill or riding into a strong headwind.